JeanBaptisteMEYER/List-of-Lists/README.md

 Simple app that:
 1) Uses Fragments and Bottom navigation bar for the UI
+2) Uses a Service for the background tasks like the JSON parsing
-2) Loads a list of game from a JSON file stored in res/raw
+3) Loads a list of game from a JSON file stored in res/raw
-3) Dynamicly builds the UI base on the JSON file
+4) Dynamicly builds the UI base on the JSON file
-4) Uses ScrollViews for the scrolling features
+5) Uses ScrollViews for the scrolling features
-5) Uses the Picasso lib to handle the game's images download from the cloud
+6) Uses the Picasso lib to handle the game's images download from the cloud
-6) Runs on API >23 (Android 6.0 and newer)
+7) Runs on API >23 (Android 6.0 and newer)